Installing PostgreSQL on Linux

 SuSE

-With SuSE Linux, you can use the "yast" or "yast2" system program, for example.
-There you must then install the packages "postgresql" (clients and utilities) and "postgresql-server" (server).
-We also recommend "pgadmin3" for database administration if a desktop environment is available on the server.
-If you only have the command line available, you can also install PostgreSQL as the root user as follows:
+In SuSE Linux, you can use the system program "yast" or "yast2," for example.
+There, you'll need to install the "postgresql" (clients and utilities) and "postgresql-server" (server) packages as well.
+We also recommend using "pgadmin3" for database administration, provided that a desktop environment is available on the server.
+If you only have access to the command line, you can also install PostgreSQL as the root user as follows:

 zypper install postgresql postgresql-server

-The PostgreSQL DB will thereby be initialized.
-The two configuration files "postgresql.conf" and "pg_hba.conf" must then be adapted.
-(Ubuntu users do not need to make this adjustment).
-To do this, a suitable editor will be required – for example, Nano.
-If not available, you can install Nano as follows:
+The PostgreSQL database is then initialized.
+Next, the two configuration files, "postgresql.conf" and "pg_hba.conf," must be modified.
+Ubuntu users do not need to make this configuration.
+To make the changes, you'll need a suitable editor, such as Nano.
+If it is not already installed, you can install Nano as follows:

 -